Cubs’ Quintana cuts thumb washing dishes, undergoes surgery

 Chicago did not have a timetable for his return.

+”There’s a best-case scenario in which it heals quickly and his thumb feels good and he can resume a pretty rapid ramp up from that point,” president of baseball operations Theo Epstein said. ”He’s been built up, is pretty far along.
+But there’s certainly another scenario in which the nerve takes longer to heal and is going to be significantly delayed.
+We really can’t forecast it.
+We just have to wait and see and hope for the best.”

 Quintana cut his thumb at his home in Miami on Saturday and needed five stitches, according to the team.
-He had surgery in Chicago on Thursday morning.
+The damage to the digital sensory nerve was revealed during an exploratory procedure in Chicago on Thursday and repaired at that time.

 The 31-year-old is expected to resume throwing in about two weeks.
 The Cubs hope to get a better idea then of how much time he will miss in a season that starts July 23 or 24 and has been shortened to 60 games.